dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 THE REST...
 DAY 4 and 5

-As the tankers proceed through the straits, it suddenly occurs to me that I need to take care of them after they come out of the straits too\!
+As the tankers proceed through the straits, it suddenly occurs to me that I need to take care of them after they come out of the straits too!
 The first westbound tanker is making a beeline for Kish Island, which is still occupied by flack defence troops.
 A hastily organized strike bombs the defences, and then recce runs are sent up and down the coast looking for any more enemy units.
 They find and destroy a cluster of radars (sitting quietly without emitting), but nothing else of note.

 As the clock ticks down, the tankers continue to transit.
-As dusk falls on the last day, and I think all is well, I suddenly get the report of Bear radars again\!
+As dusk falls on the last day, and I think all is well, I suddenly get the report of Bear radars again!
 Have I let down my guard too much?
 Is this attack for real?
 The spread-out tankers would be very vulnerable to attack, and most of them are beyond any CAP.
 F-15s race in to intercept from Kuwait, but fortunately the Bears (just 3 of them, sporting fresh patches over battle damage from the first day) are still in their holding pattern,